Caracas: Urbanism

 Caracas shares commonalities with many Latin American cities: densely populated and with limited space because it is surrounded by mountains.
 Because of this, the city has grown vertically.
 A very striking aspect is the number of people living in substandard housing built on the mountain slopes surrounding the city.
-This type of housing is called ranchos, built improvised, without any official planning, with deficiencies and inadequate materials, marking a difference between those who live in the valley proper, 45% of the population in 25% of the urban area lives in these settlements.
+This type of housing is called ranchos, built improvised, without any official planning, with deficiencies and inadequate materials, marking a difference to those who live in the valley proper; 45% of the population lives in these settlements, which comprise in 25% of the urban area.

 The city center, developed around a small historic center, represents less than a quarter of the total area of the city, which has spread along the valley and has also been connected in recent years with satellite cities in the states of Miranda and La Guaira, creating a major metropolitan area known as Gran Caracas.
 The city's rapid population growth has resulted in increasing traffic congestion.
 To this end, the subway transportation system (Metro de Caracas) has been progressively expanded and is currently linked to the Los Teques Metro and, in the future, to the Guarenas-Guatire Metro system.
-The "Ezequiel Zamora" Central Railway System also links the communities of Charallave and Cúa de los Valles del Tuy with the subway transportation of the capital city.
+The "Ezequiel Zamora" Central Railway System also links the communities of Charallave and Cúa de los Valles del Tuy with the subway transportation system of the capital city.

 Some areas of the city have a grid layout, either inherited from the colony or developed during the urban projects of the 20th century.
 Other areas, built on the mountain slopes, do not follow this pattern, but adapt to the irregularities of the terrain.
 These elevated areas enjoy a temperate temperature throughout the year.